 Ashley Waye is a founding partner of Kith & Kin LLP.
 Prior to opening the firm, Ashley articled and practiced at a prominent family and estate law firm in Toronto.
 Her current practice focuses on all aspects of family law.

 Ashley understands that many of her clients are coming to her for assistance during a stressful period in their lives.
 Her clients value her because she mitigates that stress through her responsiveness, her efficiency and her excellence in advocacy.
 Ashley is an effective negotiator and understands that court is not always the most effective or cost-efficient means of obtaining a successful result for her client.
-In cases where court action is necessary, Ashley is a fearless advocate with experience attending court at all stages of proceedings from first appearance through to trial.
+In cases where court action is necessary, Ashley is a fearless advocate with experience attending court at all stages of proceedings.
 Ashley is experienced in all matters related to divorce or separation, including property division, custody, access and mobility issues.
 Ashley has also represented parents and other family members in child protection proceedings.

 In addition to her dedication to the practice of family law, Ashley is committed to her community.
-Ashley is currently the co-vice chair of the Ontario Bar Association’s Women Lawyer’s Forum and an executive member of the Sole, Small Firm and General Practice section.
-She is also a former member of the Ontario Bar Association’s Family Law Section.
+Ashley is currently the co-vice chair of the Ontario Bar Association’s Women Lawyer’s Forum.
 Ashley is chair of the board of Happy Families Support Network Inc., a not-for-profit organization located in Toronto, that supports women and children who have experienced abuse.
-She also assisted in the development of The Walsh Family Law Moot, Canada’s first law school moot (simulated court case) focused on family law.
-Ashley was, herself, an avid mooter when she attended Osgoode Hall Law School and has continued to contribute to Osgoode’s mooting program as a coach.
+She also assisted in the development of The Walsh Family Law Moot, Canada’s first law school moot focused on family law.
+Ashley was an avid mooter when she attended Osgoode Hall Law School and has continued to contribute to Osgoode’s mooting program as a coach.